 In addition, Congress has chosen to make punitive damages taxable, even in cases that involve physical injuries.
 Juries award punitive damages to punish a party that behaved maliciously or in reckless disregard of the victim's rights.
 For example, a car accident victim who was injured by a drunk driver may be able to recover punitive damages.
 If that happens, however, the punitive damages award will be taxable.

 Sometimes, whether compensation is taxable will depend on how a settlement is worded.
-Having a personal injury lawyer who understands the tax implications of personal injury settlements can make a difference in whether the victim pays taxes on a settlement.
+Having a personal injury lawyer who understands the tax implications of obtaining the best personal injury settlements can make a difference in whether the victim pays taxes on a settlement.
+Contact our Huntington Beach personal injury lawyers for help today.